pingcap/tidb-course-201-lab/tidb-quick-demo/303-tidb-admin-10-nodes-solo/README.md

     $ chmod 400 ~/.ssh/pe-class-key.pem
     ```

-2. Setup AWS credentials for your terminal.
+2. Setup AWS credentials for yourself.

    a.
 If you use permenant IAM power user, follow the [instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) to set up the **default** awscli profile.
    b.
 If you use temporary IAM power user or IAM role, set your credentials to following environment variables in your local terminal: